dnlbowers/modern-buddhism/README.md

 * To educate the user on the core value of Buddhism.
 * To offer the user a chance to connect to the international community in person.
 * Provide the user with the information required to check for a base of operations close to them.
-* To offer the user a to contact the site author for further info or discussion.
+* To offer the user a way to contact the site author for further info or discussion.
 * Provide a method by which the user can subscribe to a newsletter.

 ### **How Is This Will Be Achieved:**